Composite High/Low Momentum Blau_HLM

 - HLM(q)=HMU(q)-LMD(q) - Composite High/Low Momentum;

-- s - period of the 2nd EMA, applied to result of the 1st smoothing (by default s=5);
+- s - period of the 2nd EMA, angewendet auf result of the 1st smoothing (by default s=5);

-- u - period of the 3rd EMA, applied to result of the 2nd smoothing (by default u=3).
+- u - period of the 3rd EMA, angewendet auf result of the 2nd smoothing (by default u=3).

 - q>0;